publications

 2026

-- A Generalizable Retrieval-Augmented LLM Framework for PRISMA-Aligned Systematic ReviewsRomeo Silvestri, Massimo Vecchio, Miguel Pincheira, and 1 more author2026Preprint available at SSRN.
-Under review at Expert Systems with Applications (Elsevier)
+- A Retrieval-Augmented LLM Framework for PRISMA-Aligned Systematic ReviewsRomeo Silvestri, Miguel Pincheira, Massimo Vecchio, and 1 more author2026Preprint available at ResearchGate and SSRN.
+Currently under review in Neural Computing and Applications (NCAA).

 Systematic reviews and meta-analyses are essential for advancing scientific research, but they are time-consuming, labor-intensive, and prone to human error during literature selection and data extraction.
-This paper proposes a framework that integrates Large Language Models (LLMs) and retrieval-augmented generation (RAG) into the PRISMA 2020 workflow to automate and standardize key review tasks, enhancing transparency, completeness, and up-to-date reporting.
-The framework uses structured query templates to ensure reproducible bibliographic searches, an LLM-driven pipeline for title and abstract screening, and a RAG-based full-text assessment in which articles are segmented, encoded as dense vector embeddings, and retrieved for generative evaluation against inclusion and exclusion criteria.
-Beyond selecting relevant papers, the framework also extracts specific information from documents, such as application details or datasets, and harmonizes it into a standardized metadata schema.
-Automated tasks are supported by predefined fallback strategies, with human oversight reserved for borderline decisions.
-To evaluate our proposal, we performed an experimental validation using an existing systematic literature review as a reference.
-The framework achieved an article detection rate of 72.34% and an extraction accuracy of 85.11% for domain-specific information.
-Furthermore, the framework identified 25 additional data sources not reported in the original review.
-These results demonstrate that the proposed framework can effectively assist in both identifying relevant studies and extracting additional information, substantially accelerating systematic reviews while maintaining alignment with the PRISMA 2020 guidelines.
+This paper proposes a framework that integrates Large Language Models (LLMs) and retrieval-augmented generation (RAG) into the PRISMA 2020 workflow to assist and standardize key review tasks.
+The framework uses structured query templates to ensure reproducible bibliographic searches, an LLM-driven pipeline for title and abstract screening, and a RAG-based full-text eligibility assessment.
+Both automated stages rely on structured prompt templates that encode inclusion and exclusion criteria as machine-interpretable instructions.
+Beyond selecting relevant papers, it extracts specific information from documents, such as application details or datasets, and harmonizes it into a standardized metadata schema.
+To evaluate our proposal, we performed an experimental validation using an existing systematic literature review on Human Action Quality Assessment (AQA) as a reference.
+The framework achieved an extraction accuracy of 85.11% for domain-specific datasets and identified 25 additional data sources not reported in the original review.
+The article detection rate of 72.34% was primarily attributable to the dataset-oriented query design adopted in the identification phase, while the LLM-based screening and RAG-based eligibility stages retained 97.14% of the reference studies that entered the automated pipeline.
+These results suggest that the framework can effectively assist in identifying relevant studies and extracting information while maintaining alignment with PRISMA 2020 guidelines.
+The proposed approach is structured to facilitate adaptation to other research areas by declaring new query and promtp templates.

 2025